cytopia/pwncat/README.md

   -T str, --tos str     Specifies IP Type of Service (ToS) for the connection.
                         Valid values are the tokens 'mincost', 'lowcost', 'reliability', 'throughput' or 'lowdelay'.
+  --source-addr addr    Specify the source IP address of the interface for connect mode.
+  --source-port port    Specify the source port for connect mode.
   -v, --verbose         Be verbose and print info to stderr.
 Use -v, -vv, -vvv
                         or -vvvv for more verbosity.
 The server performance will decrease drastically if you use more than three times.